PowerDNS/pdns/pdns/dnsdistdist/docs/install.rst

 Installing from Source
 ----------------------

+.. versionchanged:: 2.2.0
+   Support for autotools and make have been removed, use the ``meson`` instructions.

 In order to compile dnsdist, a modern compiler with C++ 2017 support, a Python 3 interpreter with the ``YAML`` module, and either GNU make or ``meson`` with ``ninja`` are required. dnsdist depends on the following libraries: